vanshikash/tic-tac-toe/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

+## Future Scope
+I will be working on adding additional features in this game soon.